LearnWeb3DAO/What-is-Gas/README.md

 Prior to the London Upgrade, wallets like Metamask would provide estimates for gas prices based on past network activity.
 Every wallet used their own methodology to do so.
 Metamask, specifically, scanned the last 1000 blocks on Ethereum, and predicted the gas price for your transaction.

 Starting with the London Upgrade however, every block was set to have a **base gas price fees**.
 This was the **minimum** price per unit of gas for getting your transaction included within this block.
 This was calculated natively by the network based on the demand for block space.
 This base fees would go on to be burnt by the Ethereum network, therefore forever getting rid of that ETH to offset issuance.
+Since Ethereum does not have an overall maximum supply (unlike Bitcoin, which has a maximum supply of 21M Bitcoins), the burn helps the ETH supply reach an equilibrium by not inflating it infinitely.

 In addition to the base fees, the concept of **tipping (priority fees)** was introduced.
 As the base fees got burnt, the tip was there to compensate miners for executing and propogating user transactions.
 This is again set by most wallets automatically, though you can choose to set this manually.
 Higher tip transactions tend to get higher priority.